Application Monitoring: Dashboard#

 Camera Processing Time |

-Time required for image acquisition from the camera sensor.
-Includes exposure time and data transfer. |
+Time taken to capture the image from the camera sensor.
+This includes exposure time and data transfer. |

 Locator Processing Time |

-Time required by the vision algorithm to locate and recognize the components in the acquired image.
-It depends on the number of active models, model complexity, and number of Clearances. |
+Time required by the vision algorithm to locate and identify components in the captured image.
+It depends on: number of active models, complexity of models, number of clearances. |

 Total Vision Processing |

 Sum of Camera and Locator times.
-It represents the total time required by the vision system to process one image and send the coordinates. |
+It represents the total time it takes for the vision system to process an image and send the co-ordinate(s). |

-Total FlexiBowl Time |
+Total FlexiBowl® Time |

-Time required by the FlexiBowl to execute a complete movement sequence. |
+Time taken by the FlexiBowl® to perform a complete handling sequence. |

 Total Robot Time |